BlakeRhodes/rotato/README.md

 # Rotato 🥔+🔄=🍐

 This project is a pairing board for teams that use pair programming .
 It allows you to rotate team members and tasks easily with the click of a button.
 It is designed to be independent of a backend as both an engineering challenge, and because what do you think I am made of money?
 It is a progressive web app so you can even install it on your phone, if you want.
-It offers several themes and pairing options including sharing boards vi a link.
+It offers several themes and pairing options including sharing boards via a link.

 ## Development server